saphena/chasm/betatest.md

 ## Demonstration &amp; Training Guide

 This is a brand new version of ScoreMaster, written from the ground up.
-It currently implements almost all of the v3 features including all those features actually in use in IBAUK rallies.
+It currently implements almost all of the v3 features including all those features actually in use in IBAUK/Benelux rallies.

 The purpose of this release is to provide a demonstration of the software, to act as a training facility for rally team members tasked with administering rallies or basic claim judging and, last but by no means least, to expose the software to more widespread testing.